oveddan/blog/content/posts/about-writing-a-blog.md

 +++
-title = "Finally fulfilling a ten-year-old goal of starting a blog and posting something." date = 2017-09-01 tags = [
+title = "Finally fulfilling a ten-year-old goal of starting a blog and posting something." description = "Today was the final day of orientation for ITP.
+I'm grateful to the residents for giving us great workshops on creating documentation and how to create a blog, then forcing us do it." date = 2017-09-01 tags = [
   "thoughts"